GBC-AI/solana/docs/src/running-validator/validator-reqs.md

 your own internal usage.
 This use case includes exchanges and services built on Solana.

-In fact, the offical mainnet-beta API nodes are currently (Oct.
-2020) run on GCE `n1-standard-32` (32 vCPUs, 120 GB memory) instances with 2048 GB SSD for operational convenience.
+In fact, the mainnet-beta validators operated by the team are currently (Mar.
+2021) run on GCE `n2-standard-32` (32 vCPUs, 128 GB memory) instances with 2048 GB SSD for operational convenience.

 For other cloud platforms, select instance types with similar specs.